katie-hughes/spaceros-demos/README.md

 # Space ROS Demos

-This repository provides examples for running robots using Space ROS
+This repository provides examples for running robots using Space ROS.

 Submissions to this repo should include:
 1) A Dockerfile or docker-compose.yaml file for building on top of the `osrf/space-ros:latest`